-CORPORATE GOVERANCE STATEMENT
+CORPORATE GOVERNANCE STATEMENT

 The Board of Directors of Kalina Power Limited ("Company") is responsible for the corporate governance of the Consolidated Entity.
 The Board guides and monitors the business and affairs for the Company on behalf of the shareholders whom they are accountable.
-This statement is current at the reporting date and has been approved by the Board.
+This statement is current as at 30 September 2021 and has been approved by the Board.